 Godot Signals allow a node to send a notification to listening nodes, whenever something happens.
 This is a great way to decouple your objects, which leads to better manageable code and allows a more modular structure.
-So instead of forcing an object to expect another object to always be present, they just notify interested objects that something happened and said interested objects then can respond.
+So instead of forcing an object to expect another object to always be present, they just notify interesting objects that something happened, and said interesting objects then can respond.

 Create Godot Signals